ggozad/jarn.xmpp.collaboration/README.rst

 Using ``jarn.xmpp.collaboration`` is easy once you have gotten over setting it up.
 There are no special views to use when you collaboratively edit content.
 If an adapter to *ICollaborativelyEditable* exists for your content then accessing its edit form will allow multiple users to edit simultaneously.

 Out of the box there exist adapters for archetypes as well as dexterity-based content types.
 For AT content types fields that implement ``IStringField`` or ``ITextField`` will automatically get collaborative editing support.
-For Dexterity the fields that will be automatically included are those in the schema that provide ``ITextLine``, ``IText`` or ``IRichText``.
+For Dexterity the fields that will be automatically included are those that provide ``ITextLine``, ``IText`` or ``IRichText`` regardless of the *behavior* by which they are defined.
 Note that the javascript client assumes that TinyMCE is used.
 Collaboration on rich text fields will not work with Kupu.

 Protocol specification.
 =========================